Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 This section explains why the standard Python‑based `ros2 launch` workflow becomes a reliability bottleneck on low‑end SoCs, based on issues repeatedly observed during production‑equivalent system integration.
 #### 2.1 Excessive Runtime Overhead During Boot
 `ros2 launch` relies on Python processes that are loaded and initialized during system boot.
-* On low‑end platforms with limited CPU performance and less than 1 GB of RAM, this introduces **substantial overhead before any application logic starts**.
+* On low-cost hardware with 1 GB or less of RAM, this introduces **substantial overhead before any application logic starts**.
 * As the number of nodes increases, Python interpreter initialization and runtime management consume a significant portion of system resources, frequently leading to **memory pressure and OOM (Out Of Memory) events during early boot**.
 #### 2.2 Non‑Deterministic Startup
 * Although `ros2 launch` supports concurrent spawning, it does not enforce strict OS‑level startup ordering or readiness guarantees.